Late-time UV observations of tidal disruption flares reveal unobscured, compact accretion disks: Discussion

 In contrast, our slowly evolving accretion disk models address the missing energy problem in two of the ways discussed above: by displacing the TDF's energy both in wavelength and in time.
 The SEDs of our theoretical models typically peak near $\sim 0.1~{\rm keV}$, and a majority of their power comes out in the EUV.
 However, the long viscous times of our models can, in most cases, prevent early emission of this radiation, even under the assumption of efficient circularization.
+Our models, which are based on \citet{Cannizzo90}, differ strongly from ``delayed circularization'' explanations for the missing energy problem in the large early-time EUV (and often X-ray) luminosities we predict.
+There are also likely to be more subtle temporal differences at longer wavelengths as well: delayed accumulation of bound material into a disk that efficiently transports angular momentum will produce a steeper late-time light curve than do our models.

 The amount of energy radiated so far in the FUV can be crudely estimated as $E_{\rm FUV}^{\rm late} \equiv t_{\rm late} L_{\rm FUV}^{\rm late}$.
 Typically, $E_{\rm FUV}^{\rm late} \sim 0.1-1 E_{\rm bol}^{\rm early}$, indicating that the late-time emission we have directly observed can be as energetically important as the better-studied early-time light curves of TDFs.
 For every TDF in our sample, $E_{\rm FUV}^{\rm late} \ll E_{\rm bol}^{\rm tot}$, so in order to radiate the expected gravitational energy of $E_{\rm bol}^{\rm tot} \sim 2\times 10^{52}$~erg in the FUV, the observed late-time plateau of $10^{42.5}~{\rm erg}\,{\rm s}^{-1}$ would have to persist for $\sim 300$~yr.
 However, the FUV bands are on the Rayleigh-Jeans side of each blackbody we have fit to the data, implying a substantial bolometric correction, $C^{\rm late}\equiv L_{\rm bol}^{\rm late} / (\nu L_{\rm FUV}^{\rm late})$, should exist for each TDF detected at late times.
 We estimate these bolometric corrections using our best-fit accretion disk models, and also estimate $E_{\rm bol}^{\rm late} \equiv \int_{t_0}^{t_{\rm late}}L_{\rm bol}(t){\rm d}t$, the total bolometric energy outputted so far by the TDF.